soyhyoj/CodeOp1-DA1-FraudDetectionPaysim/README.md

 ## Download the data
-Data is available as .CSV format.
+Data is available at [here](https://www.kaggle.com/ntnu-testimon/paysim1) as ".CSV" format.
 Save the file under "./data" directory